Free Game Company Sues 14-Year-Old Over 'Cheats' Video -- Claiming DMCA Violation - Slashdot

 Then people would upload footage from other players, thus no longer breaking the EULA.

-The Dirty Secret Of Where EULAs Came From (Score:3)
+The Dirty Secret Of Where EULAs Came From (Score:5, Informative)

 Re: (Score:2)